 If you come across a patch of moss that has turned brown or black, it may appear dead, but add a little water and you might be surprised.
 Many times the plant will turn green and begin thriving again once moisture is reintroduced!

-Though it may not make a reliable compass, mosses are very helpful plants.
+Though they may not make reliable compasses, mosses are very helpful plants.
 The first to establish themselves on rocky land, they break down rock and soil, creating a more hospitable environment for vascular plants to move into the neighborhood.
-The moss's ability to absorb moisture also allows it to act as a sort of sponge, soaking up rainfall and helping prevent erosion of the landscapes where it lives.
+Their ability to absorb moisture also allows them to act as sponges, soaking up rainfall and helping prevent erosion of the landscapes where they live.

 People have used mosses for a variety of purposes.
 During World War II, Sphagnum, a certain variety of moss, was used to dress soldiers' wounds.
 In addition to absorbency, it was also found to have mild antibiotic properties.
 In Mexico, moss is used as a Christmas decoration, and many Japanese gardeners cultivate mosses to add a sense of age and calmness to their gardens.